Last Updated on 21 August 2024 by Cycloscope

 Roads of Mozambique – A challenge bot to drivers and cyclists

-It cannot be said that the roads in Mozambique are in healthy conditions, if you leave the main road, especially along the coast, expect sand trails, which can often be tackled only with a 4×4 and which, cycling these secondary roads in Mozambique can prove impossible – just a source of swearing and sufferation.
+It cannot be said that the roads in Mozambique are in healthy conditions, if you leave the main road, especially along the coast, expect sand trails, which can often be tackled only with a 4×4, and, cycling these secondary roads in Mozambique can prove impossible – just a source of swearing and sufferation.
 Some more inland roads are doable but most of them are also in disrepair – try to get as much info as you can if you plan on leaving the N1 for long sections when cycling in Mozambique.

 The main road in Mozambique is called N1, running from North to South and connecting almost all the major cities in Mozambique – it sounds like a highway but it isn’t really.
 The road is often narrow, and sometimes in terrible conditions – especially North of Vilanculos towards Beira it is full of crater-like potholes.